-Medium horizon This variable takes the value one if the indicated typical holding period of an institutional investor is between six months and two years, and zero otherwise.
-Question G2 Long horizon This variable takes the value one if the indicated holding period of an institutional investor is above two years, and zero otherwise.
-Question G2 Assets under management This variable indicates the size of an institutional investor and takes the values of one (assets under management less than \$1bn); two (between \$1bn and \$20bn); three (between \$20bn and \$50bn); four (between \$50bn and \$100bn); and five (more than \$100bn).
-Question G6 ESG share This variable is the percentage of the institution's portfolio that incorporates ESG issues Question G5 Passive share This variable is the percentage of the institution's portfolio that is passively managed.
-Question G4 Independent institution This variable takes the value one if an institutional investor is considered to be an independent institution, and zero otherwise.
+Medium horizon This variable equals one if the indicated typical holding period of an institutional investor is between 6 months and 2 years and zero otherwise.
+Question G2 Long horizon This variable equals one if the indicated holding period of an institutional investor is above 2 years and zero otherwise.
+Question G2 Assets under management This variable indicates the size of an institutional investor and equals one (assets under management less than \$1 billion); two (between \$1 billion and \$20 billion); three (between \$20 billion and \$50 billion); four (between \$50 billion and \$100 billion); and five (more than \$100 billion).
+Question G6 ESG share This variable is the percentage of the institution's portfolio that incorporates ESG issues.
+Question G5 Passive share This variable is the percentage of the institution's portfolio that is passively managed.
+Question G4 Independent institution This variable equals one if an institutional investor is considered to be an independent institution, and zero otherwise.
 As in Ferreira and Matos (2008) and Dyck et al. (2019), independent institutions are more likely to collect information, have fewer potential business relationships with the corporations they invest in, and therefore are anticipated to be more involved in monitoring management.
 We classify mutual funds, asset managers, hedge funds, private equity funds, and public pension funds as independent institutions.
-Question G1 HQ Country Norms This variable captures the importance of environmental issues in the country in which an institutional investor is headquartered.
+Question G1 HQ country norms This variable captures the importance of environmental issues in the country in which an institutional investor is headquartered.
 The data are from Dyck et al. (2019), who construct the variable based on the Environmental Performance Index obtained from the Yale Center for Environmental Law (Yale University) and the Center for International Earth Science Information Network (Columbia University) for 2004.
 Larger numbers reflect a stronger common belief in the importance of environmental issues.
 Question G7